Adaptive wireless power transfer in mobile Ad Hoc networks: Optimization problems

 \section{Optimization problems}

 In this section, we define two simplified offline optimization problems and prove their computational intractability.
-These two problems are closely related to the online one that we defined in the previous sections, and each of them focuses on a particular objective goal, the number of charges that the charger performs during a given time horizon and the number of rounds during which the network is active, respectively.
-The hardness of these problems is only indicative of how hard the actual online problem is.
+These two problems are closely related to the online one, which we defined in the previous sections, and each of them focuses on optimizing a particular objective goal.
+Specifically, the first objective is to maximize the number of charges that the charger performs during a given time horizon, which naturally quantifies the working utilization of the charger.
+The second objective is to maximize the number of rounds during which the network is active; this is of course desirable since the whole point of carefully managing the charging process is in order to be able to extend the lifetime of the network.
+The hardness of these two optimization problems is only indicative of the hardness of the actual online multi-objective problem.
+Since the mobility and energy consumption characteristics of the agents are revealed in an online manner, we are missing the appropriate information to optimally compute the most efficient sequence of charging ranges.
+The hardness of the two problems indicates that even if we did have this information, there will always exist instances that cannot be quickly solved.